ianmartorell/tripadvisor-scraper/readMe.md

 | lastReviewDate |String|Date of last review that is included in results in format `YYYY-MM-DD`|

 ### 2. Output
-The Actor produces output as in data you can get section.
+The actor produces output as data you can get by section.
 ## Getting Id of Restaurant or Hotel

- 1. Visit the Place Page such as `https://www.tripadvisor.cz/Hotel_Review-g186338-d1657415-Reviews-Park_Plaza_Westminster_Bridge_London-London_England.html`.
+ 1. Visit the Place Page, e.g. `https://www.tripadvisor.cz/Hotel_Review-g186338-d1657415-Reviews-Park_Plaza_Westminster_Bridge_London-London_England.html`.
  2. The id is the number after `-d` in the url.
 For this url it would be `1657415`.

 ### TripAdvisor scraping tutorial
-If you need help and want to see the scraping of TripAdvisor step by step, be sure to check our blogpost [How to Scrape TripAdvisor](https://medium.com/@petrpatekml/c910f75153a9).
+If you need help or want to follow the scraping of TripAdvisor step by step, be sure to check our blogpost [How to Scrape TripAdvisor](https://medium.com/@petrpatekml/c910f75153a9).